box/box-typescript-sdk-gen/docs/metadataCascadePolicies.md

 enforce the metadata to be cascaded down to all existing files within that folder.

-This operation is performed by calling function `createMetadataCascadePolicyApply`.
+This operation is performed by calling function `applyMetadataCascadePolicy`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-metadata-cascade-policies-id-apply/).